msobroza/compositional_code_learning/README.md

-# Compressing Word Embeddings via Deep Compositional Code Learning ICLR 2018
+# Compressing Word Embeddings via Deep Compositional Code Learning (ICLR 2018)
 PyTorch implementation and Keras for testing

+I got the same results than the paper for sentiment analysis in the best configuration.
+I did not test it for Machine Translation.

 https://openreview.net/forum?id=BJRZzFlRb